 The next thing that I would think you could do is find the Harris County Law Library.
 It's about two or three blocks from the courthouse in Houston on Congress St. You could do a few things at the law library.
 One, you could do some online research and learn what you need to do to file for a divorce in Texas.
 There are books and computers in this place, and both could be utilized to understand what it means to file for divorce.
-If you are not an attorney, it will take you a considerable amount of time to learn the ins and outs of divorce.
+If you are not an attorney, it will take you considerable time to learn the ins and outs of divorce.

 What you think will end up saving you time may end up costing you time.

 There are two reasons why people decide not to hire an attorney to file their divorce.
 Reason number one is that they think the divorce will be cheaper by not hiring an attorney.
 If you don't have money to pay an attorney to represent you, this is a logical thought.
 Not spending money when you don't have any is a pretty clever way to go through life.
 You have probably heard from friends and family that a divorce can be expensive.
 I don't blame you for not wanting to incur a bunch of costs to do something that you're not that excited about in the first place.
 Spending a bunch of money to go on vacation is fine.
 You were spending a bunch of money on getting divorced sounds terrible.

 The other thing that I think people consider foremost when deciding not to hire an attorney in their divorce is that it will save you time.
 Hollywood and television shows have done a great job of teaching us that lawyers are devious, conniving, and more than anything else, are out to take your money.
 Lawyers, it is said, will drag a case out for as long as possible to obtain the most amount of money possible from a client.
 Family law attorneys bill by the hour, meaning you will be billed more money for every hour worked on your case.
 Saving time by not hiring a lawyer will save you money; a lot thinks it of people.